home-assistant/home-assistant.io/source/_integrations/owlet.markdown

 ha_integration_type: integration
 ---

-The Owlet integration allows you to integration a v3 Owlet Smart Sock into home assistant, this will expose 8 sensors, include heart rate, o2 saturation etc.
+The Owlet integration allows you to integration a v3 Owlet Smart Sock into Home Assistant, this will expose 8 sensors, include heart rate, o2 saturation etc.

 All that is required to add this integration is an Owlet account with a Smart Sock v3 connected to this account.